manala/manalize/README.md

 ### Keeping your environment up-to-date

 Given your project's environment is there and your VM works well, its configuration is sticked to what we provided at the moment you created it.
-Since the [manala ansible roles](http://manala.io/) evolve (and the corresponding templates as well), you may want to be aware of the additions and important changes made to, then update your environment accordingly.
+Since the [manala ansible roles](http://manala.io/) evolve (and the corresponding templates as well), you may want to be aware of the important changes made to in order to update your environment accordingly.

 To do so, there's two commands to be aware of: `self-update` and `diff`.